 I carry my phone in a case but also a plastic bag.
 You’re not human if you haven’t damaged a phone by getting it wet and I keep the device in a ‘sandwich bag’.

-B. iPad - I write a blog and also like to do my research with a bigger screen.
+B. iPad – I write a blog and also like to do my research with a bigger screen.
 My iPad can only access the internet by wi-fi.
+(There is ‘Personnel Hotspot’ off my iPhone at a push).
 I also keep films/movies on to watch inside the tent.
-Again map 'screen prints' are a big help.
-I also transfer images I’ve taken off my iPhone onto my iPad as a back up.
+Again map ‘screen prints’ are a big help.
+I also transfer images, I’ve taken off my iPhone, onto my iPad as a back up.

 (On one trip through Germany during the Football/Soccer World Cup I downloaded an App for the national TV broadcaster and watched a match.
 It was all free and fortunately I was near enough to the camp site router to get a good wi-fi signal in my tent).